open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - [Functions](#functions) that transform telemetry.
 - [Converters](#converters) that provide utilities for transforming telemetry.

+## Design principles

+For the standard OTTL functions described in this document, we specify design principles to ensure they are always secure and safe for use:

+- Built-in OTTL functions may not access the file system, network, or any other I/O devices.
+- Built-in OTTL functions may share information only through their parameters and results.
+- Built-in OTTL functions must be terminating; they must not loop forever.

+OTTL functions are implemented in Go, and so are only limited by what can be implemented in a Go program.
+User-defined OTTL functions may therefore not adhere the above principles.

 ## Working with functions

 Functions generally expect specific types to be returned by `Paths`.